IMPORTANT UPDATE - APPOINTMENT SYSTEM CHANGES DUE TO CORONAVIRUS (COVID-19) PANDEMIC

 · If you have got either a high temperature - you feel hot to touch on your chest or back or a new continuous cough - this means you've started coughing repeatedly:

-Stay away from other people for at least the next 14 days.
-If your high temperature lasts longer than 14 days, stay at home until it's back to normal.
+Stay away from other people for at least the next 10 days.

 Get coronavirus support as an extremely vulnerable person.